TERMS & CONDITIONS and

 1.1.
 Delegates are required to attend the full course, by attending all advertised sessions, whether virtually or in person and to actively participate.
 It is expected that the delegates Line Manager will support the delegate in ensuring full attendance.
 If the course is not attended in full, a cost will be charged to the delegate’s employer.

 1.2.
 It is not acceptable to arrive late or leave early.
-Delegates who are more than 30 minutes late (or 15 minutes virtually) may not be admitted into the training and will incur a cost for non-attendance.
+Delegates who are more than 15 minutes late may not be admitted into the training and will incur a cost for non-attendance.
 HCPA will report any instances of lateness to the delegate’s Line Manager.
 Learners are encouraged to join the session from 10 minutes before it begins.
 Via our remote platforms, HCPA may track the duration of attendance, therefore we strongly advise that learners attend in full and complete sessions, otherwise they may not be certificated.

 PLEASE NOTE: All learners must be booked separately from all other learners.
 If you require support with bookings, please contact firstname.lastname@example.org.